In the guide

 Scampi

 Only products made from complete wholetails of the species Nephrops norvegicus may be referred to as 'wholetail scampi' or 'scampi'.
-The term 'wholetail scampi' must not be used for products made from reformed scampi pieces; this product must be described as 'reformed scampi'.
+The term 'wholetail scampi' must not be used for products made from reformed scampi pieces; this must be described as 'reformed scampi'.

 King prawn